spider-rs/spider/spider/README.md

 1. `regex`: Enables blacklisting paths with regx
 1. `jemalloc`: Enables the [jemalloc](https://github.com/jemalloc/jemalloc) memory backend.
 1. `decentralized`: Enables decentralized processing of IO, requires the [spider_worker] startup before crawls.
-1. `control`: Enabled the ability to pause, start, and shutdown crawls on demand.
+1. `control`: Enables the ability to pause, start, and shutdown crawls on demand.
 1. `full_resources`: Enables gathering all content that relates to the domain like css,jss, and etc.
 1. `serde`: Enables serde serialization support.